Jeff-Rdg/Jeff-Rdg/README.md

 Backend Software Developer
 -----------------------------

-I'm a 30 years old.
-I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.

 * 🌍  I'm based in Ceará, Brazil
 * ✉️  You can contact me at [jsilvardg@outlook.com](mailto:jsilvardg@outlook.com)
 * 🧠  I'm learning Golang, Unit Tests and C# programming language